- Chart

 Strengths

-- Extensive laboratory network and global reach.
+- Extensive laboratory network and widespread geographic reach.

 Weaknesses